 - Itching various parts of their body and grooming more than normal

-- They bite and scratch themselves so much that the area begins to bleed.
+- They bite and scratch themselves so much that they bleed.

 - Your cat is hyperactive and cannot relax.

-Make sure to keep your home clean and all of your linens washed regularly.
+Keep your home clean, and all of your linens washed regularly.
 Use a flea killer and prevention medication.
-There are collars, sprays, topical medications and oral meds for flea and tick control.
+There are collars, sprays, topical medications, and oral meds for flea and tick control.

-Just watch out for any adverse reactions to those medications and check your pet often for signs of an intolerance to it.
+Just watch out for any adverse reactions to those medications and check your pet often for signs of intolerance.
 How to Find Out if Your Pet is Allergic to Food Working with a veterinarian, you can get prescribed either novel proteins or hydrolyzed proteins to see if a food allergy resolves itself.

 A novel protein is one that a cat has never had before or has rarely ever tried.
-It would be something that is more uncommon in most cat foods.
-Hydrolyzed proteins are ones that are broken down to a point they are easily digestible.
+It would be more uncommon in most cat foods.
+Hydrolyzed proteins are broken down to the point they are easily digestible.
 Make sure not to give your cat any human food treats or their old food.

-Make sure to stay vigilantly on the diet for at least 3 months.
-This will give you enough time to find out if they had a food allergy.
-We will now give you some best dry cat food for allergies that have had great success in treating food as well as other allergies cats get.
+Make sure to stay vigilantly on a diet for at least 3 months.
+It will give you enough time to determine if they had a food allergy.
+We will now give you some best dry cat food for allergies that have had great success in treating food and other allergies cats get.

 Prescription Allergen Cat Food Diets

-Sometimes when a cat has severe allergies, getting a prescription cat food is the best alternative.
-This may sound difficult but it’s actually quite simple to do online.
+When a cat has severe allergies, getting a prescription for cat food is the best alternative.
+It may sound difficult, but it’s pretty simple to do online.
 You may order any of the prescription foods that we list with authorization.

 What is the Best Cat Food for Allergies?

-We have come up with an easy to select list for your convenience to find the best dry cat food or allergies for your pet.
-This list has all the best cat food for cats with allergies, as extensive research went into finding the premier products on the market to keep your kitty happy and healthy for years to come.
+We have come up with an easy-to-select list for your convenience to find the best dry cat food for cats with allergies.
+Here are the premier products to keep your kitty happy and healthy for years to come.

 1. Royal Canin Veterinary Diet Gastrointestinal Fiber Response Dry Cat Food

-This veterinary approved and prescribed cat food can be constructed for cats with gastrointestinal issues.
-It can help your kitty to get the nutrients they need after they have thrown up or had diarrhea.
-It is full of prebiotic as well as omega-3 acid derived from Fischer oil.
+This veterinary-approved and prescribed cat food is made for cats with gastrointestinal issues.
+It can help your kitty get the nutrients they need after throwing up or having diarrhea.
+It is full of prebiotics and omega-3 acid derived from Fischer oil.

-It is great for the bladder system as well, as it assists in allowing crystals to stop forming in their tracks.
-This is a lower-calorie cat food to keep your cat at a healthy weight.
-It is available only by prescription.
+RC’s Fiber Response Dry Cat Food is excellent for the bladder system as well, as it assists in stopping crystals from forming in their tracks.
+Furthermore, it is a lower-calorie cat food to keep your cat at a healthy weight.
+However, being one of the best cat food for allergies, it is available only by prescription.

-2. Blue Buffalo Sensitive Stomach Chicken Recipe Adult Dry Cat Food
+2. Blue Tastefuls Sensitive Stomach best cat food for allergies Dry Food

-This no wheat, corn, gluten, or soy product is perfect for felines food intolerance issues, made with naturally defined chicken.
-Created by veterinarians, “LifeSource Bits” has all the nutrients your pet with a sensitive tummy needs to enhance his quality of life and boost his immunity.
+This is NO wheat, corn, gluten, or soy product.
+On the contrary, it is made with natural chicken meat.
+Thus, it is perfect for felines with food intolerance issues.
+Furthermore, it is mixed with dark kibble called “LifeSource Bits.”
+Created by veterinarians, these bits have all the nutrients your pet with a sensitive tummy needs to enhance its quality of life and boost immunity.
 It also is incredible for the skin with Omega 3 and Omega 6 fatty acids.

-This prescription are good for only diet cat food formulated for adult cats whose weight you’d like to keep at a healthy level.
-Some cats can be genetically prone to packing on extra weight, and this food helps to combat obesity in animals.
-Cats who are overweight live substantially shorter lifespans than those who eat properly.
+This diet cat food prescription is excellent for adult cats whose weight you’d like to keep at a healthy level.
+Some cats can be genetically prone to packing extra weight, and this food helps combat obesity in animals.
+Overweight cats have substantially shorter lifespans than those who eat correctly.

 One of the best features is it is easily digestible for sensitive stomachs.
 It also has ingredients to help support your pet’s bladder.
-Make sure to have a prescription before you place an order as authorization is required.
+You must have a prescription before placing an order, as a vet’s authorization is required.

 4. Royal Canin Digest Sensitive Thin Slices in Gravy Canned Cat Food

 This wet cat food for allergies pairs perfectly with the above dry food from Royal Canin.
 It is nutritionally balanced and made of freshly cut slices of meat which cats love.
-It helps keep your pet at a healthy weight with a perfect amount of calories to keep them long-living and healthy.
+It helps keep your pet at a healthy weight with a perfect amount of calories to help them have a long and healthy life.